alunelo/azure-network-protocols/README.md

 </p>

 <h1> Wireshark & Network Protocols</h1> </h1>
-This project explores network traffic behavior by capturing and analyzing DNS, DHCP, RDP, and SSH packets using Wireshark.
+This project explores network traffic behavior by capturing and analyzing <b>DNS, DHCP, RDP, and SSH</b> packets using Wireshark.
 The focus is on understanding how these protocols operate, troubleshooting network connectivity, and leveraging PowerShell for network administration.
-Additionally, it covers initiating an SSH connection to a Linux VM using its private IP address from a Windows machine. <br />
+Additionally, it covers initiating an SSH connection to a Linux VM using its <b>private IP address</b> from a Windows machine. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Computer)
-    - "CLIENT 1" (User PC) & "DC-1" (Domain Controller PC)
 - Remote Desktop
 - Wireshark
 - Linux VM (Ubuntu/Debian-based) – For SSH testing.